benshimonz/V1/README.md

 - M2 may appear directly before a quantifier
 - _n_ is a positive integer
 - _per {et, et, ...}_ - a optional list [1] of blue/logical/red entities right of the filter
-- if '←' : '←' should be defined, and should be a blue/logical/red entity
-- if '→' : '→' should be defined, and should be a blue/logical/red entity
-- if _'pair'_ : both '←' and '→' should be defined and be blue/logical/red entities
+- _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the filter
+- Lists [1] and [2] may not intersect

 If list [1] is not given:

-This filter will limit the assignments to the entity on its left ('←') / to the entity on its right ('→') or to the combination of both  - to the _n_ assignments / assignment combinations with the smallest / largest number of relationships / paths on its top.
+This filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the smallest / largest number of relationships / paths on its top.

 If list [1] is given:

-For each assignment combination to entities [1] - This filter will limit the assignments to the entity on its left ('←') / to the entity on its right ('→') or to the combination of both  - to the _n_ assignments / assignment combinations with the smallest / largest number of relationships / paths on its top.
+For each assignment combination to entities [1] - This filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the smallest / largest number of relationships / paths on its top.

 _**Q171:** The 2 dragons that were frozen the largest number of times_